-Pre-Requisites: SETP 3313 Reservoir Engineering (pass with at least D+)
+Pre-Requisites: SETP 3313 Reservoir Engineering (Taken)

 This course introduces students to well testing practices in oil and gas industries.
 The contents of the course include the concept and principles of well testing, equipment, well test interpretation methods and well test design.
 This course is conducted by normal lectures, class workshop, and application software activities.